neintendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: This script gives all the permissions to other users and none to the owner and the group.

 9-John_Doe: This script sets the mode of the file hello to this: -rwxr-x-wx

+10-mirror_permissions: This script sets the mode of the file "hello" the same as "olleh"'s mode.